Akshaya1979/Flight-booking/README.md

 6.Maintain historical records for reference

 🔹 Rescheduling & Cancellation
-To cancel or reschedule, the system requires input such as the passenger’s name, seat number, and number of seats.
+.To cancel or reschedule, the system requires input such as the passenger’s name, seat number, and number of seats.

-For rescheduling, the user must also provide the new date and time, and a revised ticket is displayed.
+.For rescheduling, the user must also provide the new date and time, and a revised ticket is displayed.

 💻 Hardware and Software Requirements
 Hardware:

-Processor: Intel i3 or above
+.Processor: Intel i3 or above

-RAM: 4 GB or higher
+.RAM: 4 GB or higher

 Storage: 64 GB or more

 Software:

-Operating System: Windows 7 or higher / macOS
+.Operating System: Windows 7 or higher / macOS

-Compiler: Dev C++ / Code::Blocks / Visual Studio Code
+C.ompiler: Dev C++ / Code::Blocks / Visual Studio Code

 🔁 Algorithm (System Flow)
 Step 1: Start the program
 Step 2: Display the main menu:

-Reservation
+1.Reservation

-Cancellation / Rescheduling
+2.Cancellation / Rescheduling

-Booking Details
+3.Booking Details

-Previous Records
+4.Previous Records

-Exit
+5.Exit

 Step 3: If Reservation selected: